amineMas/Challenge3/README.md

 # Challenge3

- Use React State to Update DOM
+ Use React State (React hooks useState) to Update DOM .